espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<link ID>**: ID of network connection (0~4), used for multiple connections.
 The range of this parameter depends on two configuration items in ``menuconfig``.
 One is ``AT_SOCKET_MAX_CONN_NUM`` of the ``AT`` component, and its default value is 5.
 The other is ``LWIP_MAX_SOCKETS`` of the ``LWIP`` component, and its default value is 10.
 To modify the range of this parameter, you need to set ``AT_SOCKET_MAX_CONN_NUM`` and make sure it is no larger than the value of ``LWIP_MAX_SOCKETS``.
 (See :doc:`../Compile_and_Develop/How_to_clone_project_and_compile_it` for details on configuring and build ESP-AT projects.)
 -  **<"type">**: string parameter showing the type of transmission: "TCP", or "TCPv6".
 Default: "TCP".
 -  **<"remote host">**: IPv4 address, IPv6 address, or domain name of remote host.
 The maximum length is 64 bytes.
+If you need to use a domain name and the length of the domain name exceeds 64 bytes, use the :ref:`AT+CIPDOMAIN <cmd-DOMAIN>` command to obtain the IP address corresponding to the domain name, and then use the IP address to establish a connection.
 -  **<remote port>**: the remote port number.
 -  **<keep_alive>**: It configures the `SO_KEEPALIVE <https://man7.org/linux/man-pages/man7/socket.7.html#SO_KEEPALIVE>`__ option for socket.
 Unit: second.